-Mr. Kotronakis is currently also: (i) serving as Observer in the Board of Directors of a Greek company on behalf of the company’s lenders (5 Greek banks), (ii) advising two banks in relation to the possible special administration process of a large hotel operator and (iii) assessing the financial status of a holding company with significant international real estate investments.
+Mr. Kotronakis is currently also serving as Observer in the Board of Directors of a Greek company on behalf of the company’s lenders (five Greek banks) and advising two banks in relation to the possible special administration process of a large hotel operator.

-Prior to Global Finance, Mr Kotronakis worked for 10 years for DIAGEO plc, a global premium drinks business.
-At DIAGEO, Mr Kotronakis was Finance Director at Diageo Business Services, based in London.
-The unit was responsible for the establishment and operation of the firm’s European Service Centre in Budapest, consolidating back-office processes of the company’s European subsidiaries on SAP.
-During his tenure with DIAGEO, Mr Kotronakis also held other senior financial roles in several geographic locations.
-Among other roles, he served as Financial Planning & Analysis manager in Athens; as Finance Manager of a pan-european re-engineering project in business services and supply chain in London; as a member of the Grand Metropolitan/Guinness integration team in London and as Finance Manager of the Asia Pacific region in Hong Kong.
+Prior to Global Finance, Mr. Kotronakis worked for 10 years for DIAGEO plc, a global premium drinks business.
+Mr. Kotronakis's last position at DIAGEO was Finance Director at Diageo Business Services based in London.
+The unit was responsible for the establishment and operation of the firm’s European Service Centre in Budapest.
+During his tenure with DIAGEO, Mr. Kotronakis also served as Financial Planning & Analysis manager in Athens, as Finance Manager of a European re-engineering project in London, as a member of the Grand Metropolitan/Guinness integration team in London and as Finance Manager of the Asia Pacific region in Hong Kong.

-Mr Kotronakis earned a bachelor’s degree in business science from Athens School of Economics, a master’s degree in computer applications from Cranfield Institute of Technology and a master’s degree in business administration from London Business School.
+Mr. Kotronakis earned a bachelor’s degree in business science from Athens School of Economics, a master’s degree in computer applications from Cranfield Institute of Technology and an MBA degree from London Business School.
 He is a Greek national.